-- 1) Capacity of structure is to be of sufficient strength to support loads M\ and T\ specified on balustrade system design table.
-Structure capacity to be verified by building engineer prior to fixing balustrade. - 2) Max loading to comply with AS/NZS 1170.1:2002 Minimum Imposed Actions for Barriers Occupancy, shown at top of drawing, for design in accordance with balustrade system design table. - 3) No substitution allowed any variation from the details above and design tables will require specific design. - 4) Substructure designer to ensure that there is no water runoff from dissimilar metals or treated timber onto barrier components.
+- 1) Capacity of structure is to be of sufficient strength to support loads M, V, T and torsion of joints specified on SP10 Strut Post balustrade system design table.
+Structure capacity to be verified by building engineer, or where applicable checked to NZS3604 requirements prior to fixing balustrade. - 2) Timber decks designed to NZS 3604:2011 guidelines will meet loading requirement.
+Additional blocking required for inner fixing. - 3) Max loading to comply with AS/NZS 1170.1:2002 Minimum Imposed Actions for Barriers Occupancy, shown at top of drawing, for design in accordance with SP10 Strut Post balustrade system design table. - 4) Penetration through a membrane requires specific engineering design - 5) For fixing to timber substrates, the installer shall ensure that the bolt / coach screw is sufficiently tightened to reduce movement of the bolt head and washer.
+Care should be taken not to over tighten the fixings that would cause crushing of the timber or compromise the thread leading to anchor pull-out. - 6) No substitution allowed any variation from the details above and design tables will require specific design. - 7) Fixings to timber must be re-tightened 2 months after installation and periodically thereafter to allow for timber shrinkage. - 8) Substructure designer to ensure that there is no water runoff from dissimilar metals or treated timber onto barrier components.